Myanmar: Flower protests mark Aung San Suu Kyi's 76th birthday | DW | 19.06.2021

 Aid agencies have warned of a looming humanitarian catastrophedue to the political crisis.

-After being hailed as a beacon of democracy in the region, the Noble Peace Prize Laureate's international reputation took a hit after she defended Myanmar's military over allegations of genocide against the Rohingya ethnic minority in the country’s Rakhine state in 2017.
+After being hailed as a beacon of democracy in the region, the Noble Peace Prize laureate's international reputation took a hit after she defended Myanmar's military over allegations of genocide against the Rohingya ethnic minority in Rakhine state in 2017.

 Several protesters said she must be held responsible.

-"I am involved in this campaign because now she is unfairly detained by the military and her civilian rights... and freedom is denied," an activist told AFP.
+"I am involved in this campaign because now she is unfairly detained by the military and her civilian rights... and freedom is denied," an activist told the AFP news agency.

 "After she is free from her detention, she will have to take full responsibility over her silence concerning the suffering of Rohingya and other ethnic groups."